 IMPORTANT: This is a Registered Report Stage 1 before data collection.
 Written in past tense as a template to simulate what the final manuscript will look like.
 No pre-registration or data collection have been conducted.

 Moral licensing is the phenomenon that moral acts “liberate individuals to engage in behaviors that are immoral, unethical, or otherwise problematic, behaviors that they would otherwise avoid for fear of feeling or appearing immoral” (Merritt et al., 2010).
 Imagine that a manager of a small cement manufacturing company is seeking to hire a new representative to travel to building sites to solicit new clients and negotiate contracts.
 Since the market is highly competitive and technical, the representative is expected to be aggressive during bargaining and show confidence when demonstrating skills.
 Knowing this, would the manager say that the job is better suited for a male, a female, or that it would be equally suited for both genders?
-The personality characteristics that this job demands might make the manager feel that the job is, in general, better suited for males.
+The personal characteristics that this job demands might make the manager feel that the job is, in general, better suited for males.
 Yet the concern that this preference might appear sexist, however, might make them refrain from expressing this preference and instead say that gender is not a factor to consider.
 People sometimes suppress their views that they worry might be considered prejudiced (Crandall & Eshleman, 2003).
 Nonetheless, if they could establish that they are not prejudiced in advance, they would feel more comfortable—or “licensed”—to express a conceivably prejudiced preference.
 Indeed, Monin and Miller (2001) found that when participants had a chance to disagree with blatantly sexist statements (vs. those who had no such chance), they were more likely to indicate a preference for males in the scenario described above.

 The moral licensing literature has proliferated in the past two decades, with hundreds of articles published on relevant topics (Rotella et al., 2022; Rotella & Barclay, 2020).
 While the sheer amount of supporting evidence may suggest that the phenomenon is robust, recent studies, however, point to a considerable publication bias (Blanken et al., 2015; Kuper & Bott, 2019; Rotella et al., 2022; Simbrunner & Schlegelmilch, 2017).
 There are several recently published unsuccessful replications (Blanken et al., 2014; Giurge et al., 2021; Rotella & Barclay, 2020; Urban et al., 2019, 2020) and insufficient support for some of the theorized moderators (see, e.g., Blanken et al., 2015).
 The moral licensing literature thus would benefit from more pre-registered and highly powered direct replications.
 Ideally, these replications would be published as Registered Reports, as this emerging publication format effectively reduces publication bias (Scheel et al., 2021).